Gyekye/Gyekye/README.md

 #### ToolBox

 - Html,css,sass and js for frontends
-- Django for backend dev
+- Django and Nod js for backend dev
 - PostgreSQL for hosting and managing structed data
 - Nginx for hosting apps
 - Circle CI for CI/CD